 - 1/4 tsp sea salt, or to taste

 - ground black pepper

 Method For Protein Rich Zucchini Noodle Lasagna with Cottage Cheese

 - To prep the zucchini, slice into 1/8th“ thick slices lengthwise so as to replicate long lasagna noodles.
 Set aside.

-- In a large pot heat the oil on medium-high heat.
+- In a large pot heat the oil over medium-high heat.
 Add the onion and saute for 5 minutes or until it starts to turn golden.
 Add the garlic and saute for 30 seconds.
 Add the tomato paste and fry with the onion and garlic for 30 more seconds.

 - Add the tomato sauce (or fresh tomatoes including the juice) to the pot.
-Next add the vegetables that will require the most cooking.
-For mine I added the carrots first and let them cook for about 5 minutes.
+Next, add the vegetables that will require the most cooking.
+For mine, I added the carrots first and let them cook for about 5 minutes.
 Then I added the mushrooms* and let them cook for another 2 minutes before finally adding the beans and chard.